 - If you’re unsure, directly contact the organisation to confirm whether the message was from them by getting their number off their website.

-⚠️ Suits Me, or any banking provider, will NEVER ask you to provide your account information through an SMS Message.
+⚠️ Suits Me®, or any provider, will NEVER ask you to provide your account information through an SMS Message.

 Another tactic used by criminals is by calling your phone – mobile or landline – out of the blue, pretending to be from a trusted company, like the police, your banking provider, energy provider, or even a parking company.